 Now, simply get your guests to pose in your Halloween photo booth, and snap away!
 It’s always great to see how uninhibited people become once they’re in costume, and your DIY photo booth is a perfect opportunity to capture the party mood.

 Once the party is over, you’ll have some wonderful mementos of the occasion, great for printing and displaying in your home.
-Or why not thank your guests for coming by presenting them with Polaroid Prints or a selection of mini prints featuring their best shots from the evening.
+Or why not thank your guests for coming by presenting them with Retro Prints or a selection of mini prints featuring their best shots from the evening.